Griefberg/Griefberg.github.io/_posts/2018-01-01-how-to-calculate-ltv.markdown

     \text{ Customer LTV = } \frac{AGMPU}{1-R} = \frac{AGMPU}{\text{churn rate}}
 \end{equation}

-Manipulations above could be also explained using [exponential decay constant](https://en.wikipedia.org/wiki/Exponential_decay), but, as for me, geometric series is the clearest way.
+Manipulations above could be also explained using an [exponential decay constant](https://en.wikipedia.org/wiki/Exponential_decay), but, for me, geometric series is the clearest way.
 However, if you start reading some articles about LTV, you could find that some authors just mention it without any explanation.

 Other useful recommendations regarding this approach (3):
 - [Some people](http://tomtunguz.com/churn-fallacies/) also multiply the calculated LTV by a factor (ex.
 0.75), because a churn rate could be higher in reality.
 - If you try to calculate LTV for SaaS, then look [here](http://www.forentrepreneurs.com/ltv/).
 The logic is the same, you just need to make more assumptions.
 - Use the above approach (3) if you have a lack of time or data.

-## More complicated and a bit more accurate way (less aggregations)
+## A less simple but more accurate approach
 The point of more complicated approach is just to take the formula (1) as it is.
 Don't assume that a retention rate and AGMPU are constants.
-The algorithm will be the followoing:
+The algorithm will be the following:
-1. Calculate historical retention rates and AGMPU for cohorts (of course, if you have historical data, otherwise, use the first approach above).
+1. Calculate historical retention rates and AGMPU for cohorts (if you have historical data, otherwise, use the first approach above).
 2. Calculate average historical retention rates and AGMPU weighted on cohorts' sizes.
-3. Fit statistical models for retention rates and AGMPU versus cohorts lifespan.
+3. Fit statistical models for retention rates and AGMPU versus cohorts' lifespan.
 4. Predict retention rates and AGMPU for the future using created models  (ideally, you will find such an exponential function for a retention rate that it will go to zero after some lifetime).
 5. Calculate LTV using the formula (1)